jasonvanwyk/web-scrapper/issues.md

 6. **Library Version Awareness**: Stay aware of major version changes in dependencies and plan for migration.

 7. **Pragmatic Mocking**: Use real implementations rather than excessive mocking when testing complex behaviors.

+8. **Data Validation**: Validate data as close to the extraction point as possible to ensure data quality.

+9. **Internationalization**: Consider different regional formats when handling numeric and date data.

 For more detailed learnings, see the [General Learnings](docs/issues/general_learnings.md) document.